pyralog/pyralog/EPOCHS.md

 ## Conclusion

-Epochs are a crucial feature from LogDevice that make DLog's failover behavior safe and predictable.
+Epochs are a crucial feature from LogDevice that make Pyralog's failover behavior safe and predictable.
 By tracking which leader wrote which records, we can:

 - Prevent split-brain scenarios
 - Enable safe failover
 - Simplify recovery logic
 - Provide clear audit trails

-This brings DLog closer to LogDevice's robust sequencer design while maintaining compatibility with Raft-based consensus.
+This brings Pyralog closer to LogDevice's robust sequencer design while maintaining compatibility with Raft-based consensus.